mholling/nswtopo/README.markdown

     - declination
     - controls

+Viewing the map in Inkscape allows you to toggle individual layers on and off.
+This if helpful, for example, if you wish to view the aerial imagery superimposed against the topographic feature layers for comparison.

 ## Aerial Imagery

 These are orthographic aerial images for the specified map area, derived from Google Maps, Nokia Maps, and the NSW LPI department.
 Depending on your map location there may be up to four different aerial images available.